Anas-Elhounsri/Repositories-Extraction/README.md

 This script extracts approximately 15,000 links, and stores it separately as two JSON files

-### For PANOSC:
+### For PANOSC, ENVRI: & RSD:
-For this cluster, since they did not offer an API, I extracted data with webscraping using `bs4` library, and it extracts 23 links. and directly stores them as JSON.
+For these clusters, since they did not offer an API, I extracted data with webscraping using `bs4` library, and it extracts 23 links. and directly stores them as JSON.